k4gdw/roundhouse/README.markdown

 ### NuGet
 With NuGet you can get the current release of RoundhousE to your application quickly!

-1. In Visual Studio Package Manager Console type `install-package roundhouse`
+1. In Visual Studio Package Manager Console type `install-package k4gdw.roundhouse`, or, `install-package roundhouse` to get the latest stable version of the original.
 2. There is also `roundhouse.lib`, `roundhouse.msbuild`, and `roundhouse.refreshdatabase`

 ### Chocolatey
 Chocolatey like apt-get, but for Windows!
 This is an alternative method to get the current release of RoundhousE to your machine quickly!

-1. Type `cinst roundhouse`
+1. Type `cinst roundhouse` note: I haven't created a chocolatey installer for my version that contains the Sql Server backup functionality, so this is the original version upon which K4GDW.RoundhousE was built.
 2. Then from anywhere you can type `rh [options]`

 ### Source
 This is the best way to get to the bleeding edge of what we are doing.

 1. Clone the source down to your machine.
-  `git clone git://github.com/chucknorris/roundhouse.git`
+  `git clone git://github.com/k4gdw/roundhouse.git` or, if you want the original upstream version, `git clone git://github.com/chucknorris/roundhouse.git` which will likely be more up-to-date but wont have my backup functionality for SqlServer.
 2. Type `cd roundhouse`
 3. Type `git config core.autocrlf false` to leave line endings as they are.
 4. Type `git status`.
 You should not see any files to change.